Time elapsed: 12y

 In this chapter we can reveal something that you may have already figured out yourself: the town of Toria where Aeon lives is located at the same spot as the city of Victoria, British Columbia in modern-day Canada!
 The population of the world has dropped by quite a bit since then, and many names have changed.
 The secret has been now been revealed because in this chapter we will be dealing with so many pieces of location data that it is now obvious what part of the world we are looking at.

-The world felt like a very large place in the distant past, and the same goes for the people of Aeon’s time.
+The world felt like a very large place in the distant past, and the same goes for the people of Aeon's time.
 Take the distance between Toria and Bulton, known as Victoria and Calgary in our time, as an example.
 If you ask Google Maps or a similar service how long it takes to walk from one to the other, the answer is about 270 hours.
 But this is assuming the infrastructure of the modern day such as paved roads and ferries to cross the water.
-Things are different in Aeon’s time.
-Boats are less common, roads are less developed, the entire Rocky Mountains have to be crossed first, and safety is not guaranteed either.
+Things are different in Aeon's time.
+Boats are less common, roads are less developed, the entire Rocky Mountains has to be crossed first, and safety is not guaranteed either.
 Such a journey could have taken a month or longer.

 It's no wonder that cities simply lost contact with each other over the centuries between the present day and Aeon's time.